Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization

 \section{Acknowledgements}

 The first author was supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research, under Award No. DE-SC0025481, and by the National Science Foundation under Grant No. DMS-2436318.
-Both authors gratefully acknowledge support from the U.S.~Department of Energy, Office of Advanced Scientific Computing Research, through the Advanced Research in Quantum Computing program, project TEAM, award SCW-1683.1.
-The authors are also grateful to Dr.~Gabriel Huerta at Sandia National Laboratort for his guidance and stimulating discussions.
-We also thank Dr.~Yujin Cho for her help in explaining experimental intricacies of the QuDIT device.
+Both authors gratefully acknowledge support from the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research, through the Advanced Research in Quantum Computing program, project TEAM, award SCW-1683.1.
+The authors also thank Dr.Gabriel Huerta (Sandia National Laboratories) for his guidance and stimulating discussions, and Dr. Yujin Cho (Lawrence Livermore National Laboratory) for her insights into the experimental intricacies of the QuDIT device.
 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 This is contribution LLNL-JRNL-2006155.\footnote{This manuscript has been authored by Lawrence Livermore National Security, LLC under Contract No.~DE-AC52-07NA27344 with the US.~Department of Energy.
 The United States Government retains, and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.}